 The ubiquitous brunch staple of red shakshuka gets a sensational spicy green make over here, with some of my favourite flavours.
-I’ve used frozen spinach as it works really well but try blanched kale, or swiss chard, especially as autumn turns to winter.
+I’ve used frozen spinach as it works really well but try blanched kale, or swiss chard, especially as autumn turns to winter depending on the season.

 - 1 tsp caraway seeds